ryanxingql/blog/posts/open_language.md

 - Mid-Autumn Festival is **just around the corner** and you know what that means, Ryan!
 - What's that?
 - Mooncakes!
 Oh man.
 My mouth is **watering** just thinking about **sinking** my teeth into one!
+  - water
+    - drool
+    - These desserts look mouth-watering.
+  - sink my teeth into sth
+    - bite
+    - Stock prices are sinking.
+    - I wanna sink my teeth into a good book.
 - Come on, they're not that great. **Frankly**, I think they're a little **overrated**.
   - overrated
     - [adj.] 被高估的
+  - Frankly, ...
+    - 表示委婉
+    - I don't know if I really want to tell you this because you might not like what I have to say.
+But frankly, you know, I just don't like the way you're doing things around here.
 - **How can you even say that?**

 > [a] 有很多品种可选。